Iva Toguri D'Aquino: Presidential pardon

 The case against D'Aquino was fraught with legal difficulties.
 Grand jurors had been skeptical of the government's case.
 Tom DeWolfe, the Special Assistant Attorney General, was "a veteran of radio treason prosecutions" who complained that "it was necessary for me to practically make a fourth of July speech in order to obtain [an] indictment", leading him to urge the Department of Justice to further investigate and so "shore up" the case in Japan.
 The further work, however, "created new problems for DeWolfe", and soon after D'Aquino was indicted, government witness Hiromu Yagi "admitted that his grand jury testimony was perjured".
 The FBI's case history notes, "Neither Brundidge [the Cosmopolitan Magazine reporter who tried to sell his transcript of the interview with D'Aquino] nor the [suborned] witness [Hiromu Yagi] testified at trial because of the taint of perjury.
 Nor was Brundidge prosecuted for subornation of perjury."

 In 1976, an investigation by Chicago Tribune reporter Ron Yates discovered that Kenkichi Oki and George Mitsushio, who had given the most damaging testimony at D'Aquino's trial, had perjured themselves.
 They stated that FBI and U.S. occupation police had coached them for over two months about what they were to say on the stand, and had been threatened with treason trials themselves if they did not cooperate.
 This was followed up by a Morley Safer report on the television news program 60 Minutes.

 US President Gerald Ford granted a full and unconditional pardon to Iva Toguri D'Aquino in 1977 based on these and earlier issues with the indictment, trial, and conviction,—on January 19, his last full day in office.
 The decision was supported by a unanimous vote in both houses of the California State Legislature, by the national Japanese American Citizens League, and by S. I. Hayakawa, then a United States senator from California.
 The pardon restored her U.S. citizenship, which had been abrogated as a result of her conviction.
+It was the first time in United States history that a full and unconditional presidential pardon had been granted in a treason conviction.

 Later life

-Toguri eventually settled in Chicago where she worked in her family's Japanese marketplace J. Toguri Merchantile.
+Toguri eventually settled in Chicago where she worked in her family's Japanese marketplace, J. Toguri Merchantile.
 The store was in operation for 65 years and closed in 2013.

 In 1980, she reluctantly divorced Felipe, after he was repeatedly denied admission into the United States.

 On January 15, 2006, the World War II Veterans Committee awarded Toguri its annual Edward J. Herlihy Citizenship Award, citing "her indomitable spirit, love of country, and the example of courage she has given her fellow Americans".
 According to one biographer, Toguri found it the most memorable day of her life.

 Toguri died of natural causes in a Chicago hospital on September 26, 2006, at the age of 90.